One Week in Morocco: The Perfect Morocco Itinerary

 You’re looking at a 7 to 8-hour train ride.
 If trains are not your thing or if you want to get to Fes quicker, consider flying.

 Curious about the train ride from Marrakesh to Fes?
-Give our post a read.
+Give our post a read and let us help you plan!

 Day 4: Wander the Fes Medina